 Safe Management Measures for Tours

-UPDATED ADVISORY ON SAFE MANAGEMENT MEASURES REQUIRED FOR TOURS RE-OPENING IN PHASE 2
+UPDATED CIRCULAR ON SAFE MANAGEMENT MEASURES REQUIRED FOR TOURS RE-OPENING

-8. Tour operators and tourist guides whose applications are approved must submit a set of required data every Monday before 2pm.
+4. Tour operators and tourist guides must continue to submit a set of required data by the 2nd of every month for the preceding month before 2pm.
 Submissions are to be made at go.gov.sg/covid19-touroperationsupdates.
 Information collected will be used only as internal reference for public policy purposes, and will not be shared with other tour operators and tourist guides.